 We now know the names of all eight victims: Delaina Ashley Yaun, Xiaojie Tan, Daoyou Feng, Soon Chung Park, Hyun Jung Grant, Suncha Kim, Yong Ae Yue, and Paul Andre Michels.
 Their lives mattered.
 I hope we can shift the conversation from the killer to the victims — interview their friends and families, hear about their struggles and successes, humanize them, instead of allowing their identities to fade into the background.

-If you really want to stand with our community, right now, we need you to understand that we’re heartbroken and terrified.
-We’re frustrated and fed up — but we’re not shocked.
+If you really want to help stop Asian hate, to stand with our community — right now we need you to understand that we’re heartbroken and terrified.
+We’re frustrated and fed up, but we’re not shocked.
 This mass shooting, and its aftermath, have roots in longstanding anti-Asian beliefs.
 Their sentiments are echoed throughout the nearly 4,000 hate crimes committed against Asians in the U.S. this past year.

 It all starts with desensitization to micro-aggressions and overt racism at a young age.
 Offensively-caricatured Asian faces (i.e., buck teeth, narrow eyes, wide noses) in seemingly innocuous children’s books (oh, hi, Dr. Seuss!) dulls kids’ perception of bigotry.
 Playground taunts like “Ching, Chang, Chung”, “Chinese, Japanese, dirty knees, [you know the rest]”, “where are you from?
 NO REALLY, WHERE ARE YOU FROM?
 WHAT ARE YOU?” create an “Us vs Them” mentality.
 This ultimately influences an undercurrent of racial divides that spans generations.